 Course fees are non- refundable except when a course is cancelled by the College due to insufficient enrolment numbers.
 In this case students will be entitled to a full refund.

 In exceptional unforeseen circumstances a refund request may be considered.
 Please Note once registered some Awarding Bodies do not offer refunds.
 An administration fee of £20 will be charged per refund generated.

 Refund Request Form must be completed and forwarded to South West College Finance Department, 2 Mountjoy Road, Omagh, Co Tyrone BT79 7AH or email a scanned/photographed copy to email@example.com.

 If your employer is paying for your course a SWC Employer Fee Confirmation Form or email from employer must be completed and uploaded on the Portal on application stating their commitment to paying such fees, giving Name and Address for invoicing purposes.
 Please ensure Order Number is noted on the form if required by employer for invoicing purposes.

 Courses with a total fee in excess of £200 can be paid in instalments as outlined below.
 A 25% deposit is required before commencement of course and the required balance in 3 equal instalments.

 Instalments must be set up via Direct Debit.
 Payments will be debited on or about the 5th of each month, commencing the month after enrolment.
-Completed Direct Debit forms must be brought along to the college course induction sessions, or returned by post to - Finance Department, 2 Mountjoy Road, Omagh, Co.
+Completed Direct Debit forms must be submitted to student services / finance department, or returned by post to - Finance Department, 2 Mountjoy Road, Omagh, Co.
 Tyrone BT79 7AH.
 Download Direct Debit Mandate Form.

 NO OF INSTALMENTS